-It was the sea disappearing and the thing in his brain, passed down for millions of years by his genetic ancestors, that screamed, no, but he ignored both and made for the conch.
+It was the sea disappearing and the thing in his brain passed down through his genes for millions of years, that screamed, no, but he ignored both and made for the conch.

 Mellissa would approve.